aaeekaayyyyyy/swaad/README.md

 - **Any static hosting service**

 Remember to:
+1. Set `GEMINI_API_KEY` environment variable for menu image extraction
-1. Set `VITE_API_URL` environment variable to your backend URL
+2. Set `VITE_API_URL` environment variable to your backend URL
-2. Update CORS settings in backend to allow your frontend domain
+3. Update CORS settings in backend to allow your frontend domain
-3. Ensure `recipes_with_flavour_profiles.csv` is accessible to the backend
+4. Ensure `recipes_with_flavour_profiles.csv` is accessible to the backend

 ---